Be Prepared for Hurricane Season!

 Another update: We moved house and had to rent for a short while—but it was our first experience with real metal shutters!
 What an absolute JOY to put up compared to the horrible sheets of plywood.

-I did the shutters for the whole rental house in about an hour, compared to a six-hour plywood slog with help from hubby.
-So glad our new home too has the metal shutters.
+I put up the shutters for the whole rental house in about an hour - on my own - compared to a six-hour plywood slog with help from hubby.

 Added late September, 2019:

-Another update: We moved house again (as stated above) from the rental to where we are now and really, what an easy job now to put up metal shutters.
+Another update: We moved house again from the rental and the owners had left us their metal shutters (as you do).
+What an easy job to put up metal shutters.
 I wish I had a few panels that were 'see-through' though.
 I think those kinds of panels are probably made of fiberglass.
 I'll look into that!

 Added June, 2022: